WaseemAlkurdi/MU_sm8150pkg_Tutorial/1_Prerequisites_Bootloader_binary_extraction.md

 It is divided into four main parts:
 1. Installation of prerequisite packages
-2. Extraction of firmware binaries from the stock bootloader image
+2. Extraction of the device tree and firmware binaries
 3. Preparation of the build environment
 4. Adding the new device to the build system as a target (colloquially referred to as a bring-up)